APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 It has also created, at various points in time, a sense of unsafety among many members of the university community, especially students.
 This too tracks larger national trends, according to a 2024 report that shows that 56% of Jewish university students polled after Oct.
 7 felt in personal danger, and 52% of Muslim students felt in personal danger.”

 ### October
 The Instagram post below is referring to the previously mentioned professor led [teach-in](https://www.instagram.com/p/CyMXtjEy11s/?hl=en) occurring on Oct 11th.
-The video shows UCLA students waiting for attendees to harass them and blockade them from entering a classroom.
+The video shows people, referred to as "Zionists" in the post, waiting for attendees to harass and blockade them from entering a classroom.
 A video of the encounter can be found on the 5th page of the post.
-This behavior shows clear student misconduct due to the intimidation tactics and discriminatory harassment taking place; especially with the use of language such as "terrorist" and preventing access to a classroom using threats with racist intent.
+This behavior shows clear student misconduct due to the intimidation tactics and discriminatory harassment taking place; especially with the use of language such as "terrorist" and preventing access to a classroom using physical aggression with racist intent.

 <figure id="figure-container" style="width: 45%;">
     <div class="figure-row">